The Design Village

 Cultural Partnerships, The Polis Project Inc., New York | Account Director, Epistle, Delhi

-MRes, Curatorial and Knowledge, Liberal Arts and Sciences Alternative Learning
+MRes, Curatorial and Knowledge, Liberal Arts and Sciences | Goldsmiths, University of London | 2017

 Tarjani Samani